EugeneShelukhin/EmployeeWagesCalculator/README.md

 Internal implementation is exposed as public because I use interfaces and interfaces require public methods and properties.

 Performance test:
-on a sample from ConsoleAppTest TotalSum calculation takes 5.5 seconds and 28Mb of memory.
-(12 cores cpu).
+on a sample from ConsoleAppTest TotalSum calculation takes 9.7 seconds and 45Mb of memory on my machine.
+(insertion of 35 000 workers, 20 parallel calculations of total company wages).